datacamp/courses-introduction-to-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Create list with different types

 A list can contain any Python type.
-Although it's not really common, a list can also contain a mix of Python types including: strings, floats, booleans, etc.
+Although it's not really common, a list can also contain a mix of Python types including strings, floats, booleans, etc.

 The printout of the previous exercise wasn't really satisfying.
 It's just a list of numbers representing the areas, but you can't tell which area corresponds to which part of your house.